For the 2024-25 school year, there are 2 community colleges serving 17,538 students in Pleasant Hill, California.

 What is community college diversity score in Pleasant Hill, CA?

-Contra Costa County, CA community colleges have a diversity score of 0.80, which is higher than the national average of 0.75 (view national diversity statistics).
+Community colleges in Contra Costa County, CA have a diversity score of 0.80, which is higher than the national average of 0.75 (compared to national diversity statistics).

 How diverse are community college in Pleasant Hill, CA?

-Community colleges in Pleasant Hill, CA are approximately 92% minority students (majority Black).
+Community colleges in Pleasant Hill, CA have approximately 92% minority enrollment, with the majority being Black.

 Recent Articles